 A secondary goal is to find the Chieftain line of Clan MacLellan.
-The easiest way to determine this would be to find MacLellans that can trace their lineage to the chieftain line and compare their YDNA.
-We can also try to age the various MacLellan YDNA clusters by using Genetic Distance( the number of mutations ) to see if they line up with the origins of Clan MacLellan.
-We can also look for surnames that historians have associated as having common origins with Clan MacLellan, such as MacMillan, McGillis, Cannon, or Lenny and see if they share common YDNA.
+One way to uncover the chieftain line is to test MacLellans that can trace their lineage to the chieftain line and compare their Y-DNA.
+We can also try to age the various MacLellan Y-DNA clusters by using Genetic Distance( the number of mutations ) to see if they line up with the origins of Clan MacLellan.
+We can also look for surnames that we believe may have common origins with Clan MacLellan such as McEwen, McKeown, McLagan, McLaren, Cannon, McCane, Donaldson, and see if they share common Y-DNA.

 A third goal is to provide a place for people of any surname to compare their autosomal "mixed" DNA with those that have MacLellan ancestors.
 This can be done by taking the Family Finder test which will find 5 generations of relatives.